richashworth/worksheets/fp-patterns/monoids/monoids-blog-post.md

 ```

 We will omit the parsing of strings into sequences of `LCDDigit`s, since we can reuse the approach
-from our previous solution, but we will add some syntactic niceties for working with this type in
+from our previous solution, but we will add some syntactic sugar for working with this type in
 the form of an implicit class.
 Also within the `LCDDigit` companion object, we declare the
 following: